luukfroling/Broekzakdemos-repobased/content/Liquids.md

 ## Air occupies space
 Take a basin with water, a glass with a piece of paper handkerchief at the bottom, turn the glass upside down and push it into the basin (figure 7).
 Does the handkerchief get wet?
 What prevents it from getting wet?

+## Carbonated drinks
+There always is a student with a carbonated drink in the bag.
+At the factory the CO$_2$ is mixed with the drink.
+As CO$_2$ has a lower density than water or whatever drink, it will tend to escape from the liquid and from the bottle.
+When opened, the pressure releases.
+When put in a glass we see bubbles rising.
+Why don't bubbles rise when the bottle is still closed?
+There seems to be an equilibrium between the CO$_2$ above the liquid and the dissolved CO$_2$.
+Once opened the pressure in the top of the bottle is reduced and more of the dissolved CO$_2$ rises to the surface.

+## Pressure, bubbles, straws
+At the 1998 GIREP meeting Leon Jablko (1998) presented a series of pressure experiments with straws and glasses of water.
+The series could be teacher demo's, or synchronized teacher and student demo's, or it could be a student lab investigation.
+For example, take a shorter and a longer straw, blow wish slowly increasing pressure through the two straws.
+At a certain pressure bubbles will emerge from the short straw and not from the long straw.
+Deeper in the water higher pressure prevents the air bubbles from coming out.

+## Atmospheric and liquid pressure, cohesion and surface tension
+Shouldn't there always be a glass of water in the room?
+If so, then first have somebody help you to spread your clean handkerchief horizontal and pour water from the glass through the handkerchief to water the plants.
+Then put the handkerchief over the top of the glass with the remaining water (have a refill up to ¾).
+Make sure the wet part of the handkerchief covers the open end of the glass.
+Then turn over (figures 9 and 10).
+Surprise, a little water comes out, the rest stays.
+While the glass is upside down, walk around the room to show.
+Point to the shape of the part of the handkerchief that "supports" the water.
+Explain by applying Boyle's Law to the trapped air and by the need for the sum of pressures/forces on the handkerchief to be zero. $P_{air outside} = P_{air trapped} + ρgh$ where $ρ$ is the density of water and $h$ is the height of the water column.
+The cohesion and surface tension of water helps to make the handkerchief impenetrable.
+I have done it with a strainer also, more spectacular but it requires more preparation as not all strainers work.
+Of course, if students bring any drinks to class, one could try which liquids work and which do not and the instructor can have a good time. *Anybody with beer?*

 ```{iframe} https://youtube.com/embed/jJiqY82KmPo
 :width: 70$
 :name: vid_13